rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 ### 2.4.8 Natural Joins

-Often we find a need to `join` them by pairing onlythose tuples that match in some way.
+Often we find a need to `join` them by pairing only those tuples that match in some way.
 The simplest sort of match is the `natural join` of two relations $R$ and $S$, denoted $R \bowtie S$, in which we pair only those tuples from $R$ and $S$ that agree in whatever attributes are common to the schemas of $R$ and $S$.

 More precisely, let $A_1, \, A_2,..., \, A_n$ be all the attributes that are in both the schema $R$ and the schema of $S$.
 Then a tuple $r$ from $R$ and a tuple $s$ from $S$ are successfully paired if and only if $r$ and $s$ agree on each of the attributes $A_1, \, A_2,..., \, A_n$.